JessMair/Tots-Play/README.md

 ## Colour Palette
 <img src="assets/images/colorwheel.png" alt="Colour Palette">

-I used the site coolers to bring together a colour palatte for the base of the website After implementing the hero image, I did use the inspiration of the bright colours for the colouring of the "services" bar.
+I used the site coolers to bring together a colour palatte for the base of the website.
+The 2 dominant colours used were #1D6372 and #8C342C.
+These colours were chosen as they are eye catching, however not too brights and therefore portray a more positive image of Tots Play.
+After implementing the hero image, I did use the inspiration of the bright colours for the colouring of the "services" bar.
 However the base colour of the site is based on the colour chart above.

 ## Fonts

 I used google fonts to discover and use fonts that I felt portrayed a playful yet well organised impression.
-I decided on Playtone One for the headings and Source Sans Pro as these two fonts compliment one another, whilst achieving my goal for the type of impression I want the fonts to portray.
+I decided on Playtone One for the headings and Source Sans Pro as these two fonts compliment one another.
+These fonts were found on Google fonts.

 # Technologies used